Skip to main content

 2. The first time you run CDK you need to bootstrap your AWS account with cdk bootstrap.

-3. If you whant to see what reasources will be deployed, you could run a cdk diff.
+3. If you whant to see what resources will be deployed, you could run a cdk diff.

 4. Finally deploy the cdk app with cdk deploy.